Are grants for minority business owners in jeopardy?

 - The Fearless Fund is an Atlanta-based organization that provides grants, mentorship and resources to women of color entrepreneurs

-- The American Alliance for Equal Rights is suing the Fearless Fund, alleging the organization engages in racial discrimination by limiting its Fearless Strivers Grant Contest to Black female entrepreneurs
+- The American Alliance for Equal Rights sued the Fearless Fund in 2023, alleging the organization engages in racial discrimination by limiting its Fearless Strivers Grant Contest to Black female entrepreneurs

 - The lawsuit against the Fearless Fund has the potential to undo decades of efforts to level the playing field and foster growth for minority entrepreneurs

 Amid these challenges, the Fearless Fund emerged as a beacon of hope.
-Since 2018, the organization offered business grants for Black women through its Fearless Strivers Grant Contest and provided much-needed financial support.
-But a recent lawsuit has cast a shadow of uncertainty over these efforts, jeopardizing progress thus far.
+Starting in 2018, the organization offered business grants for Black women through its Fearless Strivers Grant Contest and provided much-needed financial support.
+But a recent lawsuit settlement caused the organization to close one of its grant programs.
+While the organization continues to offer other grant programs, the settlement has cast a shadow of uncertainty over these efforts, and the future for similar grant programs serving minority groups.

 What is the Fearless Fund?